 I don’t tell you all of this to scare anyone or for sympathy.
 I just want you all to know that whatever happens on your journey, you are not alone.
 Not everyone has a smooth ride to their first child, and I know I am lucky that mine was certainly much easier than many.
 Just know that there is hope no matter what.

 Anyway, a month later, I was late again.
 Cautiously optimistic, I bought two pregnancy tests and waited 10 days past my regular start date to take one.
 Again, it was positive.
 Of course, I was excited, but want to wait a few days before I took another one, just in case.
 3 days later, the second test immediately showed two distinct lines.
 Holy cow, we are actually having a baby!

 It felt strange being excited about having a baby when it still didn’t feel real.
 I had gotten excited once and been let down.
 Maybe I shouldn’t get too hopeful again.
 Mr. Table felt the same way.
 We wanted to wait until the second trimester to tell our family and friends, just to be sure.

-But finally some of the sickness and fatigue has subsided and we got to break the news to our families over Thanksgiving.
+But finally, some of the sickness and fatigue have subsided and we got to break the news to our families over Thanksgiving.
 And we feel like we can actually feel really excited now.
 We are going to be parents!
 Also, I am hungry ALL.
 THE.
 TIME.
-Good thing it’s holiday season and I have endless amounts of yummy things around.
+Good thing it’s the holiday season and I have endless amounts of yummy things around.